 You can put some help text there, or even add a link to a screenshot with key location!
+The link with a screenshot of the location will be clickable, and it will open in a new tab automatically.
 Key description will add more information and context to the key and save translators time, so they don't need to search for details or ask other team members for guidance.

 If you are using descriptions directly in your source code, you can also show them in the editor with Code Description option from view settings.